Nophinou/vitepress/index.md

   - title: About me
     icon:
       src: /about.svg
     details: Former marketing guy.
-I was always more into the technical side of writing (learning about story structures, developing theme, etc.) than getting into the knitty-gritty part of it ; discovering video games in my mid-20s and the resources pertaining to narrative design a few years thereafter allowed me to merge my interest in digital tools and the experience of writing stories.
+I was always more into the technical side of writing (learning about story structures, developing theme, etc.) than getting into the knitty-gritty part of it ; discovering video games in my mid-20s and specifically narrative design a few years thereafter allowed me to merge my interest in digital tools and the experience of writing stories.
   - title: Feature B
     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
   - title: Feature C